Kattis/problem-package-format/spec/legacy.md

 <div class="not-icpc">

 The <em>result</em> of a test data group is computed by applying a <em>grader</em> to all of the sub-results (test cases and subgroups) in the group.
 See [Graders](#graders "wikilink") for more details.

 </div>

 Test files and groups will be used in lexicographical order on file base name.
 If a specific order is desired a numbered prefix such as `00`, `01`, `02`, `03`, and so on, can be used.

 <div class="not-icpc">

 In each test data group, a file `testdata.yaml` may be placed to specify how the result of the test data group should be computed.
-If such a file is not provided for a test data group then the settings for the parent group will be used.
+If a test data group has no `testdata.yaml` file, the `testdata.yaml` in the closest ancestor group that has one will be used.
+If there is no `testdata.yaml` file in the root `data` group, one is implicitly added with the default values.

 The format of `testdata.yaml` is as follows:

 | Key                    | Type                                           | Default      | Comments                                                                                                                                                                                                                                                                                                          |
 | ---------------------- | ---------------------------------------------- | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |